ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 License fees for each VM are applied to each billing cycle.
 The fees depend on the selected deployment size and monthly subscription license model.

+#### Notes
+{: #fortinetvm_considerations-notes}

-You cannot change the licensing level after service installation.
+* You cannot change the licensing level after service installation.
 To change the licensing level, you must delete the existing service and reinstall the service by using a different licensing option.
-{: important}
+* If you receive expiration notifications about the FortiGate Virtual Appliance service license, you can ignore them.
+The license is automatically renewed annually, before it expires.

 ## Uplink speeds, deployment sizes, and CPU models
 {: #fortinetvm_considerations-installvalues}